-Shri Bhakta Hanuman Temple is built by Chinmaya Mission of Sri Lanka.
-Located in Ramboda on Kandy-Nuwara Eliya Road located approximately 30 odd kilometers North of Nuwara Eliya on A-5 route facing the Kotmale Reservoir.
+Shri Bhakta Hanuman Temple is built by the Chinmaya Mission of Sri Lanka.
+Located in Ramboda on Kandy-Nuwara Eliya Road located approximately 30 kilometers North of Nuwara Eliya on the A-5 route facing the Kotmale Reservoir.

 The Chinmaya Mission is a Hindu spiritual organization engaged in the dissemination of Vedanta, the science of the self as expounded in the Vedas, particularly the Upanishads, and other important Hindu scriptures including the Bhagavad Gita.
 The Chinmaya Mission was established in India in 1953 by devotees of the renowned Vedanta teacher Swami Chinmayananda.

 Ravana, one of the most powerful rulers of the world reigned the island of Lanka according the one of the great Indian epics, Ramayana believed to be written in the 4th century BC by Valmiki in India.
 Ramayana paints Ravana as a tyrant of the Raksha Tribe who exercised mighty power over gods demons and humans.
 However, he is considered one of the most powerful Emperors of Lanka by the Sri Lankans.
 Ravana is also considered to be the most revered devotee of Shiva.
 Images of Ravana are seen associated with Shiva at some temples.
 He also appears in the Buddhist Mahayana text Laṅkāvatāra Sūtra, in Buddhist Ramayanas and Jatakas, as well as in Jain Ramayanas.
 In some scriptures, he is depicted as one of Vishnu‘s cursed doorkeepers.